emilygknight/urban-octo-telegram-hw/README.md

 ## Features

-- Contains links to certain information in the navigation element.
+- Contains links in the navigation bar to certain information in the navigation element.
+- When you hover over a certain topic you can click on it and it will take you to that information.

 ## Screenshot
 - ![Screen Shot 2023-08-09 at 6 05 51 PM](https://github.com/emilygknight/urban-octo-telegram-hw/assets/138501781/0ba2bdd4-387e-404d-a107-5093819f1a06)